bytebase/bytebase.com-old/content/blog/free-tools-to-start-local-database-on-mac.md

 description: To manually spin up several different kinds (and versions) of database instances for testing can be gruesome.
 Here are some free tools to help you start a local database instance on Mac.
 ---

 Bytebase is a Database CI/CD tool for DevOps teams.
-It currently supports 10+ databases including MySQL, PostgreSQL, Redis.
+It currently supports 10+ databases including MySQL, PostgreSQL, Redis, and MariaDB.
 From development to testing, we need to deploy several different kinds of database instances, which can be rather time-consuming and labor-intensive if deployed one by one.

 There are a handful of tools on the market to spin up local database instances quickly, and folks on my team have recommended several free tools, so I thought I'd do a round-up.